Technology-Notes/nvidia-docker-wiki/NVIDIA-Container-Runtime-on-Jetson.md

 ```

 ### /usr/local/cuda is readonly
-One of the limitations of this tech preview is that we are mounting the cuda directory from the host.
-This was done with size in mind as a devel CUDA container weighs 3GB, on Nano it’s not always possible to afford such a huge cost.
-We are currently working towards creating smaller full blown CUDA containers.
+One of the limitations of the beta is that we are mounting the cuda directory from the host.
+This was done with size in mind as a development CUDA container weighs 3GB, on Nano it’s not always possible to afford such a huge cost.
+We are currently working towards creating smaller CUDA containers.

 ### Running or building a container on x86 (using qemu+binfmt_misc) is failing